ViacomInc/data-point/packages/data-point/README.md

 #### <a name="collection-entity">Collection Entity</a>

 A Collection entity enables you to operate over an array.
-It's API provides basic reducers to manipulate the elements in the array.
+Its API provides basic reducers to manipulate the elements in the array.

 Collection entities expose a set of reducers that you may apply to them: [map](#collection-map), [find](#collection-find), [filter](#collection-filter).
 These reducers are executed in a [specific order](#collection-reducers-order).
 If you want to have more control over the order of execution, use the [compose](#compose-reducer) reducer.